monkeyCv/ShuffleNetV2_tensorflow/README.md

 It trained 150 epochs.
 The accuracy on the validation set achieved above 80%.
 On the second round, the learning rate was set as 0.0005 and exponential decay was used.
 It trained 50 epochs.
 The accuracy on the validation set achieved about 90%.
 I tested on the test dataset.
-But I failed to get the accuracy because the website crashed after I uploaded.
+But I failed to get the accuracy because the website crashed after I uploaded my result.